May 30, 2021

 Text to speech originally began as a great way to enable people with either sight or reading difficulties to consume content orally.
 This is still a key role for these applications, however, there are now quite a number of new ways that TTS is now being applied.
 For example, education services use these applications as a great way to consume their educational content and courses.
 Businesses, are now using these applications as a way to communicate their services and product both online via bots or podcasts but, also in real-world spaces.
 Within the travel and tourism industry, many businesses and tourist bodies now use TTS to create easy to consume audio guides for cities, museums, etc. Within the marketing industry, they are a great way for clients to extend the reach of their product and marketing information as businesses can now transform their online content into podcasts that customers can then access whenever and wherever is convenient for them.
-The truth is that we are just at the beginning of the TTS revolution and already many significant industries and social enterprises are finding important and valuable roles for text to speech applications that help engage audiences in ways more convenient to the end-users.
+The truth is that we are just at the beginning of the TTS revolution and already many significant industries and social enterprises are finding important and valuable roles for custom text to speech applications that help engage audiences in ways more convenient to the end-users.

-All of the technology major players in the market now provide text to speech services.
+All of the technology major players in the market now provide custom voice text to speech services.
 From Amazon to Google, Microsoft, and IBM.
 All of these providers have been active in this market for a number of years and have built robust and scalable services.
 They all have different strengths and weaknesses.
 However, it is fair to say that overall Amazon and Google are the stronger services.
 As their footprint in the audio smart speaker market has enabled them to create accurate and sophisticated text to audio services.

 Polly’s Text To Speech service uses advanced deep learning technologies to synthesize natural sounding human speech.
 With dozens of lifelike voices across a broad set of languages, you can build speech-enabled applications, services and audio content platforms that work in many different countries.